 Stinging Seaweed Disease

-Stinging seaweed disease is a skin irritation caused by direct exposure to a poisonous type of algae named Lyngbya majuscula.
+Stinging seaweed disease is a skin irritation caused by direct exposure to a toxin-producing algae named Lyngbya majuscula.
 The fine, hairlike, dark-brown seaweed, commonly known as lyngbya, is found in tropical and subtropical marine and estuarine environment worldwide, including Hawaiian shoreline.
-Lyngbya produces toxins and being exposed to toxins causes symptoms.
+Symptoms may occur with toxin exposure.

 Symptoms include itching/irritation of skin rash and/or blister formation.
 Other symptoms include swollen eyes, irritation of the nose and throat, skin sores, oral and intestinal irritation, headache, fatigue, fever.
 The rash frequently appears in the genital and anal areas.
-In men with genital (sex organ) involvement, swelling of the scrotum is common.
+It is common for men with rash in the genitals to experience scrotum swelling.

 Symptoms may begin several minutes to several hours after exposure to the algae, and typically last 4 to 48 hours.
 In more serious cases, skin sores may appear, which can last up to 12 days.